TMZ: Story-gathering tactics

-Tony Manfred of The Cornell Daily Sun criticized TMZ in a September 2007 article entitled "I Want My TMZ", describing TMZ as being "a fusion of celebrity news blog and embarrassing video archive" and stating that he felt that the website had become "the poster child for the celebrity pseudo-news industry" and that the website has "distinct advantages" over "gossip magazines" because it can "show all the borderline pornographic clips that Entertainment Tonight and Access Hollywood can't."
+Tony Manfred of The Cornell Daily Sun criticized TMZ in a September 2007 article titled "I Want My TMZ", calling TMZ "a fusion of celebrity news blog and embarrassing video archive" and saying he felt the website had become "the poster child for the celebrity pseudo-news industry" and that the site has "distinct advantages" over "gossip magazines" because it can "show all the borderline pornographic clips that Entertainment Tonight and Access Hollywood can't."

-Jennifer Metz and David Muir of ABC News acknowledged that TMZ has long been criticized for their "aggressive tactics, antagonizing stars with video cameras" and noted that those "encounters, capturing at times violent celebrity confrontations with photographers, receive hundreds of hits online, and critics ask if entertainment reporters are crossing the line."
+Jennifer Metz and David Muir of ABC News acknowledged that TMZ has long been criticized for its "aggressive tactics, antagonizing stars with video cameras" and noted that those "encounters, capturing at times violent celebrity confrontations with photographers, receive hundreds of hits online, and critics ask if entertainment reporters are crossing the line."
 Metz and Muir questioned whether TMZ's tactics "go too far".

-Ken Sunshine, publicist for Ben Affleck and Leonardo DiCaprio, stated that his clients disliked the website because it has a tendency to be negative towards celebrities when reporting on them.
+Ken Sunshine, publicist for Ben Affleck and Leonardo DiCaprio, said his clients disliked the website because of its tendency to be critical of celebrities.
 "I hate that they have anything to do with trying to put celebrities into the worst light possible and that they play the 'gotcha' game".
-A student newspaper criticized TMZ for having a personality cult of figures such as Lindsay Lohan and Paris Hilton—celebrities who are known more as targets for paparazzi than for the work they do.
-In defense for TMZ's coverage, Levin said that certain celebrities are main subjects on the website because of their "relevancy" and because their relevancy helps draw viewership to the website.
-Liz Kelly of Washington Post attacked both Levin and TMZ in an article, stating: "I know this is like spitting in the wind, but I have to say it: Harvey Levin, please stop it."
+A student newspaper criticized TMZ for having personality cults for figures such as Lindsay Lohan and Paris Hilton—celebrities better known as targets for paparazzi than for the work they do.
+In defense of TMZ's coverage, Levin said that certain celebrities are main subjects on the website because of their "relevancy" and because their relevancy helps draw viewership to the website.
+Liz Kelly of Washington Post attacked both Levin and TMZ in an article, writing: "I know this is like spitting in the wind, but I have to say it: Harvey Levin, please stop it."

 Murder of Andre Lowe

-On January 16, 2013, Andre Lowe was killed outside of a nightclub in Hollywood.
-A nearby reporter from TMZ ended up filming the attack and it was posted to the website without permission of the family.
-On January 22, 2013, TMZ ended up taking down the video after over two dozen advertisers revoked ads for the website because of the campaign.
+On January 13, 2013, Andre Lowe was killed outside a Hollywood nightclub.
+A nearby TMZ reporter filmed the attack and it was posted to the website without Lowe's family's permission.
+On January 22, TMZ took the video down after over two dozen advertisers revoked ads for the website.

 Death of Kobe Bryant

 At 11:24 a.m.
-Pacific Time on January 26, 2020, TMZ reported on the death of basketball player Kobe Bryant, being the first news outlet to do so.
-TMZ received enormously negative criticism, notably from Sheriff Alex Villanueva of the Los Angeles County Sheriff's Department, for reporting on the story before the next of kin had been notified.
+Pacific Time on January 26, 2020, TMZ reported on the death of basketball player Kobe Bryant, the first news outlet to do so.
+TMZ received strong criticism, notably from Sheriff Alex Villanueva of the Los Angeles County Sheriff's Department, for reporting the story before the next of kin had been notified as well as leaking photos of the crash site.